-Discuss the matter with the person whose behaviour is causing concern; or If that discussion is unsatisfactory, or there is concern that directs discussion is inappropriate or threatening, discuss it with the Chair of the Department.
+- Discuss the matter with the person whose behaviour is causing concern; or - If that discussion is unsatisfactory, or there is concern that directs discussion is inappropriate or threatening, discuss it with the Chair of the Department. - · If that discussion is unsatisfactory, or there is concern that direct discussion is inappropriate or threatening, discuss it with the Chair of the Department.

-For additional advice or assistance regarding this policy you may contact the student ombudservice (http://www.ombudservice.ualberta.ca/).

-Information about the University of Alberta Discrimination and Harassment Policy and Procedures is described in UAPPOL at https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/DispPol.aspx?PID=110.
+For additional advice or assistance regarding this policy you may contact the Office of the Student Ombuds.
+Information about the University of Alberta Discrimination and Harassment Policy and Procedures is described in UAPPOL.